It’s that time again! Race season is coming up, so it’s time to start thinking about that all-important race day prep if you haven’t already.

 Make sure that you’re following a healthy, balanced diet, and have cut out (or greatly reduced) and processed sugar, alcohol and foods that are high in fat or salt.
 Up your carbohydrate and protein intake, as you’re going to need all of the energy and strength you can get your hands on!

-How to paper for a race the week before
+How to prepare for a race the week before

 As the days countdown and get closer to race day, it’s important to stay calm and focused.
 This week can make or break your training, so it’s important to take it steady to avoid any potential injury that will throw you off.